Fiery, smoky and complex harissa is a North African chilli paste which has transformative powers over humble vegetables.

 I'll feature a few recipes using harissa soon, so if you like the idea of this - get making!

 Update: In the original post I said this harissa paste could potentially keep for months in the refrigerator, with a thin layer of oil over its surface.
 There are no preserving agents in the recipe so this could be dangerous, and is untested by me.
 I have updated the recipe accordingly.

-- 4 tbsp extra virgin olive oil, or vegetable oil of your choice
+- 4 tablespoon extra virgin olive oil or vegetable oil of your choice

 - Dry toast the coriander, caraway and cumin seeds one type at a time until fragrant.
 That means heating a small frypan to a medium heat, adding one lot of seeds and stirring them around for a minute or two, tipping them out then doing the next lot.

 - Grind the seeds in a mortar and pestle, or a coffee grinder.
 If you don't have either you can use them whole, there'll just be more texture to your harissa.